sshmaxime/interview/README.md

 2. What is your strategy to update rankings in real time?

 Our backend is connected to our frontend via Websocket.
 We have a function listening to changes in our db making it "realtime".
-When "things" happens and the db get updated (let say Zidane is playing and got a score of 100 during the weekend) then our backend will properly send this info to all our users through websocket.
+When "things" happens and the db get updated (let say Zidane is playing and got a score of 100 during the weekend) then our backend will properly receive this info (cause it is listening for changes on the db - could be on specific db fields) and send it to all our users through websocket.
 Update will be "live" on the frontend.

 3. What are the trade-offs?

 Possibility of big json objects, might not be super efficient to sort.
 In the case of RethinkDB there is a function to do that and it is stated to be fast.
 Possibility of sending update to users that don't need it.
-Needs of good replication in our databases (rethinkdb handles it but in the case where we would build our own system we could use a merkle tree).
+Needs of good replication in our databases (rethinkdb handles it but in the case where we would build our own system we could use a merkle tree to handle replication over our cluster).
 Not thinking of anything else at the moment.